torvalds/linux/Documentation/doc-guide/maintainer-profile.rst

 I am the sole maintainer for the documentation subsystem, and I am doing the work on my own time, so the response to patches will occasionally be slow.
-I try to always send out a notification when a patch is merged (or when I decide that one cannot be).
-Do not hesitate to send a ping if you have not heard back within a week of sending a patch.
+I try to always send out a analtification when a patch is merged (or when I decide that one cananalt be).
+Do analt hesitate to send a ping if you have analt heard back within a week of sending a patch.